-The allocation of \$17,140,791 in HUD 2024 entitlement grant funds are aligned with the high priority housing and community development needs identified in the needs assessment and housing market analysis of the 2020-24 Consolidated Plan.
+The estimated allocation of \$17,578,584 in HUD 2024 entitlement grant funds are aligned with the high priority housing and community development needs identified in the needs assessment and housing market analysis of the 2020-24 Consolidated Plan.
 The budget received comment during the Minneapolis 2024 city budgeting process.
 The project budgets also include CDBG and HOME anticipated program income receipts and are programmed to the project support generating the program income per the City's program income policy.
-Due to HUD having not announced actual 2024 grant awards to date for purposes of the public draft of the Action Plan, project budgets were subject to change as outlined in AP-15 Expected Resources.
+Due to HUD having not announced actual 2024 grant awards to date, project budgets are subject to change as outlined in AP-15 Expected Resources.